 From our series on the Future of Climate Change, courts will decide upon the following environment-related legal precedents by 2050:

 Do people have a right to clean water?
-About 60 per cent of the human body is water.
+About 60 percent of the human body is water.
 It's a substance that we can't live more than a few days without.
 And yet, as of 2016, billions currently live in water-scarce regions where some form of rationing is in effect.
 This situation will only grow more dire as climate change worsens over the coming decades.
 Droughts will get more severe and regions that are water vulnerable today will become uninhabitable.

 With this vital resource dwindling, nations in much of Africa, the Middle East, and Asia will begin to compete (and in some cases go to war) to control access to the remaining sources of fresh water.
-To avoid the threat of water wars, developed nations will be forced to treat water as a human right and invest heavily into advanced desalination plants to quench the world's thirst.
+To avoid the threat of water wars, developed nations will be forced to treat water as a human right and invest heavily in advanced desalination plants to quench the world's thirst.

 Do people have a right to breathable air?
 Similarly, the air we breath is equally vital to our survival—we can’t go a few minutes without a lung full.
 And yet, in China, an estimated 5.5 million people die per year from breathing in excess polluted air.
 These regions will see extreme pressure from its citizenry to pass rigorously enforced environmental laws to clean their air.